playcanvas/developer.playcanvas.com/docs/user-manual/xr/index.md

 On **HMDs**, such as Meta Quest, WebXR is well-supported for VR and AR session types.
 Apple Vision Pro currently supports VR session types when enabled in Safari settings.

 On **desktop**, WebXR currently works in Chrome and Edge, and devices are linked through various native APIs, such as SteamVR, OpenXR, and others.
-This covers the majority of desktop-based VR devices.
-And allows devices such as Meta Quest to be used via Steam Link.
+This covers the majority of desktop-based VR devices and allows devices such as Meta Quest to be used via Steam Link.

 ## Testing WebXR without XR device